Work toward a rewarding career in law enforcement, paralegal, court reporting, criminology, corrections, government or politics.

 Help to make the world safer and more equitable.
 Graduates from KWU’s Criminal Justice program have gone on to become state troopers, judges, city prosecutors, practicing attorneys and police officers.
 Students who attended law enforcement academies after graduating from KWU report that they finished in the top 10 percent of their classes.

-Download a sample information sheet here, including information on a special online rate per credit hour for EMT's, retired and current military members and law enforcement personnel!
-Please note that the rate ($215 per credit hour) applies to new students entering Fall 2021, and each student must complete a relevant form with the admissions office.
+Download a sample information sheet with information on a special online rate per credit hour for EMT’s, retired and current military members and law enforcement personnel!
+Please note that the rate ($215 per credit hour) applies to new students, and each student must complete a relevant form with the admissions office.

 To instill students with the ability to place theory into practice while fulfilling the ideals of duty and service.